scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 The function is evaluated at a subset of times and then interpolated to the points where experimental data exists.
 This speeds up the model evaluation with a limited decrease in accuracy as it is reasonable to assume linear behavior within the time intervals specified.
 We note that computational performance can be significantly improved by writing the model functions in C++ or Fortran.
 You can easily call these functions by utilizing the `ctypes package <https://docs.python.org/3/library/ctypes.html>`_ and an example of how to do this with pymcmcstat can be found in the `Viscoelasticity Example <https://nbviewer.jupyter.org/github/prmiles/pymcmcstat/blob/master/tutorials/viscoelasticity/viscoelastic_analysis_using_ctypes.ipynb>`_ tutorial.

 Most models are comprised of multiple parameters, not all of which should be included as part of the calibration.
-However, it is not usually convenient to define models with fixed parameter values.
-To facilitate general model definitions, one can include parameters in the MCMC object that will not be sampled.
+To simplify the interface, the user  can pass fixed values into the function.
 For our example, there are a total of six parameters - 3 hyperelastic (:math:`G_c, G_e, \lambda_{max}`) and 3 viscoelastic (:math:`\eta, \gamma, \beta`).
 We do not want to sample the hyperelastic model parameters, so we simply set :code:`sample=False` when adding these terms to the parameter structure.

 .. code-block:: python